SuperConfuserUser/superconfuseruser.github.io/_posts/2018-11-07-semantic_css_frameworks_with_sass.markdown

       </ul>
 ```

 To target our new ul class, let's use nesting.
 This is really similar to the way your html is actually nested.
 Levels of nesting will be up to you.
-The h4 could be inside of the li, but I like to keep nesting shallow unless it makes sense to get more specific.
+I like to keep nesting shallow unless it makes sense to get more specific.

 ```
 \\ style.scss

 .first-names-list {

      li {

      }

      li:nth-child(1) {

      }
 }

 ```